OSVTAC/project-recommendations/pages/decisions.md

 both for accessible vote-by-mail and precinct voting.
 Likewise scanner software for reading RAVBM ballot paper would be reused for precinct voting.

-* An RAVBM system inherently must use COTS hardware, so only COTS hardware would be needed to implement accessible precinct voting.
+* An RAVBM system must be usable with home COTS hardware, so only COTS hardware would be needed to implement accessible precinct voting.

 RAVBM used in precincts Cons:

 * The hardware and software used by RAVBM would probably not be considered as secure as smaller and more specialized software running on a secure microcomputer.

-* RAVBM ballots probably need to use US letter size paper, so a different paper size might be required.
+* RAVBM ballots might require a paper size different from other precinct ballots.
 (Although Prime-III as modified by NH could print on hand-marked ballot paper.)

 _[Question added: Feb.
 8, edited April 12, 2018 meeting.]_